 If your furry friend doesn’t react well to other dogs or people, your ideal dog-friendly New England hotel is probably one where you can keep your distance from the other guests.
 Well-spaced cottages and cabins are perfect for pups who prefer a little personal space.
 Rooms with private entrances that open to the outdoors rather than a hallway are another great option.

-At the waterfront Cottages at Nantucket Boat Basin, the seaside setting is postcard-perfect, and each individual cottage comes with a full kitchen and luxe amenities like Turkish towels, cushy robes, and comfy slippers.
+At the waterfront Cottages at Nantucket Boat Basin, the seaside setting at the most popular Northeast summer getaway destination of Nantucket is postcard-perfect, and each individual cottage comes with a full kitchen and luxe amenities like Turkish towels, cushy robes, and comfy slippers.
+Pet-friendly accommodations come in the form of special Woof Cottages, which can accommodate up to two dogs each.

 AUTUMNAL BLISS: 10 Best New England Towns for Fall Family Getaways

 Dog-friendly rooms at the Fireside Inn have patio doors that open to green space.
 That makes it incredibly convenient to reach a grassy area when your dog needs to go.
-A $20 per night pet fee is required.
+An additional per night pet fee is required.

 Interlaken Inn boasts eight dog-friendly hotel rooms in a secluded guest house that offers direct entry from the outside.
 Located in the foothills of the Berkshires, the resort also sometimes offers pet-lover packages designed with you and your pooch in mind.